jasone/sqlive/docs/docs.md

 ## --updates vs --diff

-So when should you use `--updates` and when should you use a `--diff`?
+So when should you use '--updates' and when should you use a '--diff'?
-You should use `--updates` if you need your changes to be live, and when you are confident that the process that handles the changes will be able to keep up with the write rate of the database.
+You should use '--updates' if you need your changes to be live, and when you are confident that the process that handles the changes will be able to keep up with the write rate of the database.

 ## Streaming